n8n-io/n8n-docs/docs/code-examples/ai-code.md

 The ChatGPT implementation in n8n has the following limitations:

-* Only writes code that manipulates data from the n8n workflow.
+* The AI writes code that manipulates data from the n8n workflow.
 You can't ask it to pull in data from other sources.
 * Doesn't work with large incoming data schemas.
 * May have issues if there are a lot of nodes before the code node.